Joseph Leutgeb

-Joseph Leutgeb (or Leitgeb; 6 October 1732 – 27 February 1811) was an outstanding horn player of the classical era, a friend and musical inspiration for Joseph Haydn and Wolfgang Amadeus Mozart.
+Joseph Leutgeb (or Leitgeb; 6 October 1732 – 27 February 1811) was a horn player of the classical era, a friend and musical inspiration for Joseph Haydn and Wolfgang Amadeus Mozart.

 Life

 Leutgeb was born in Neulerchenfeld, today a suburb of Vienna, but little is known of his early years.
 The composer Carl Ditters von Dittersdorf stated that Leutgeb performed in Vienna in the early 1750s for Prince Hildburghausen.
 During the early 1760s, Leutgeb's career flourished; according to Daniel Heartz, he "was the most prominent horn soloist in Vienna, and evidently one of the best received players on any solo instrument.".
 It is recorded that during the period 21 November 1761 to 28 January 1763 he performed horn concertos by Leopold Hofmann, Michael Haydn and Dittersdorf at the Burgtheater.